jahilldev/hypnode/README.md

 }
 ```

 You provide mutations to your state via the `setState` function, this accepts a _new_ value you wish to assign.
-Whenever this function is called, the component will be re-rendered.
+Whenever this function is called, the component will be re-rendered with the replaced state value.

 ## WebComponents